 |

 A dyad is an assembly of two Parts and three joints.
 Each Joint can be a Slide-Joint, a Pin-Joint, or a Ball-Joint. - One joint joins the two Parts together - The other two joints join the two Parts to two other Parts that are kinematically-defined.
-The two Parts in a dyad are kinematically-defined. |
+When you add the last joint, two Parts in the dyad will be kinematically-defined. |

 Assur Groups : |